parsahosseini/contrast/README.md

 ========

-contrast is a Python implementation of the STUCCO algorithm ([URL][1]) that allows the ability to learn association rules that exhibit significant enrichment in one group over another.
+contrast is a Python implementation of the STUCCO algorithm ([URL][1]) that allows the ability to learn association rules with significant enrichment in one group over another.
 As a result, the produced association rules can help "describe" indicators aligned to a group of interest.